jjotterson/datapungibea/README.md

   - **type** :  main, underlyning, MilsOfDollars.
 (Defaults to main.)
   - **vintage** :  Third, Second, Advance (default empty)

  Hence, any query will always first download all the data at this level.
-For example, there still remains to specify the NIPA table (eg T10101) and if it is in annual, monthly or yearly data format.
 Often, there will be more than 100s of tables even after specifying the above parameters.
-So, it is a good idea to specify as many of the top parameters as possible.
+So, it is a good idea to specify as many of them as possible.
+For example, there still remains to specify the NIPA table (eg T10101) and its frequency (annual, monthly or yearly data).

 Hence, unless using a powerful computer, **do not** run:
 ```python